DO-2K23-26/beep-docs/content/docs/security/authorization.md

 I believe roles necessitate PBAC too...
 They can't be implemented in ABAC, since they are server and user-specific permissions on channels VS permissions on channel instances

+**TODO: handle case of 1 action applied on 2 or more subjects (another *user*'s *message*(=channel content) in a channel.
+How to handle this through policies?** Are policies powerful enough to concisely handle multiple roles (multiple instances of multiple permissions), subjects and subject instances for 1 action?